 This plant will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
 It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
-It has no significant negative characteristics.
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration;